magenta/magenta-js/music/README.md

 `yarn run-demos` to build and run the demo.

-## Pre-trained Checkpoints
+## Model Checkpoints

 Since MagentaMusic.js does not support training models, you must use weights from a model trained with the Python-based [Magenta models][magenta-models].
 We are also making available our own hosted pre-trained checkpoints.

 ### Magenta-Hosted Checkpoints

 Several pre-trained MusicRNN and MusicVAE checkpoints are hosted on GCS.
-The full list can is available in a [table](checkpoints/README.md#table) and can be accessed programmatically via a JSON index at https://goo.gl/magenta/js-checkpoints.
+The full list can is available in [this table](checkpoints/README.md#table) and can be accessed programmatically via a JSON index at https://goo.gl/magenta/js-checkpoints.

-More information is available in the [checkpoints readme](checkpoints/README.md).
+More information is available in the [checkpoints README](checkpoints/README.md).

 ### Your Own Checkpoints